Blockchair/Blockchair.Support/API.md

     So, please, use our API only for sandbox purposes.
 If you require an API for commercial use, please, reach us at [info@blockchair.com](mailto:info@blockchair.com) so we could provide you with a suitable solution.

-2. Currently we allow only 15 requests per second to our API.
+2. Currently we allow only 15 requests per minute to our API.
 If your application abuses the rate limits, it will be automatically temporary blocked.
 If you need a higher request rate, please contact us.

-3. If you use data obtained using our API and show it on a website, please mention Blockchair as your data source;
+3. If you use data obtained using our API and show it on a website, please mention Blockchair as your data source.

 4. If you want to be notified about changes in our API, drop us a line or two about how you use Blockchair.
 You’ll get included in the subscription list.